-Ragweed allergy: Dandelion can cause allergic reactions when taken by mouth or applied to the skin of sensitive people.
-People who are allergic to ragweed and related plants (daisies, chrysanthemums, marigolds) are likely to be allergic to dandelion.
+Ragweed allergy: People who are allergic to ragweed and related plants (daisies, chrysanthemums, marigolds) might also be allergic to dandelion.
+But conflicting data exists.
 If you have allergies, be sure to check with your healthcare provider before taking dandelion.

 Antibiotics (Quinolone antibiotics) interacts with DANDELION